Unstable minimal surfaces in symmetric spaces of non-compact type

-Analogously, we define the energy density $e_h = \langle \partial h, \dbar h \rangle$ and total energy $E(h) = \int_S e_h$.
-For arbitrary $S$, $h$ is harmonic if and only if it is a critical point of $E$ with respect to compactly supported variations on all compact subsurfaces, and if $h$ is harmonic, then it is minimal if and only if it is a critical point of $A$ in this sense.
-In particular, a minimal map defines a minimal surface in the classical sense if it is an immersion and an embedding.
+Analogously, we define the energy density $e_h = \langle \partial h, \dbar h \rangle$ and total energy $\mathcal{E}(S,h) = \int_S e_h$.
+For arbitrary $S$, $h$ is harmonic if and only if it is a critical point of $\mathcal{E}(S,\cdot)$ with respect to compactly supported variations on all compact subsurfaces, and if $h$ is harmonic, then it is minimal if and only if it is a critical point of $A$ in this sense.
+In particular, a minimal map defines a minimal surface in the classical sense if it is an embedding.

 \begin{remark} A minimal map $h$ is allowed to be constant.
 If it is non-constant, then since $\partial h$ is a holomorphic section of a holomorphic vector bundle, its vanishing locus is discrete.
 By conformality, $h$ is an immersion wherever $\partial h$ is nonzero.
-Therefore, a minimal map is an immersion away from a discrete set. \end{remark}
+Therefore, a nonconstant minimal map is an immersion away from a discrete set. \end{remark}

-\begin{subsubsection}{Flat Riemannian bundles} Most of the time, for us $S$ will be a compact Riemann surface.
-We are not interested in minimal maps from $S$ per se, but rather in minimal sections of flat Riemannian bundles over $S$, which we now define.
-Let $M \to S$ be a fiber bundle.
-A flat connection on $M$ is a foliation transverse to the fibers of $M$ of complementary dimension, which induces isomorphisms between nearby fibers, and hence local flat trivializations $M|_U = U \times M_z$, where $z \in U \subset S$ and $M_z$ is the fiber over $z$.
-A Riemannian structure on $M$ is a Riemannian metric on the fibers. $M$ is a flat Riemannian bundle if it has both a flat connection and a Riemannian structure, and the induced identifications between the fibers are isometries.
+\begin{subsubsection}{Flat Riemannian bundles} Most of the time, for us $S$ will be a closed Riemann surface.
+If $N$ is a Riemannian manifold, $\tilde{S}$ is a universal covering of $S$, and $\rho: \pi_1(S) \to \mathrm{Isom}(N)$ is an action by isometries, then a $\rho$-equivariant map from $\tilde{S}$ to $N$ is the same as a section of the bundle $\tilde{S} \times_\rho N = \{(p,n) \in \tilde{S} \times N / (p,n) \sim (p \gamma, \rho(\gamma^{-1}) n)\}$.
+This bundle carries the structure of a flat Riemannian bundle, by which we mean a fiber bundle together with a smooth fiberwise Riemannian metric and a flat isometric connection.
+We think of the connection as an Ehresmann connection (see \cite{Eh}).
+Conversely, every flat Riemannian bundle $M \to S$ can be written in the form $\tilde{S} \times_\rho N$, since upon fixing a universal cover of $S$, one can recover $N$ as the space of flat sections of the pullback $\tilde{S} \times_S M$.
+Following Donaldson \cite{D}, we will often find it more convenient to work with sections of flat Riemannian bundles rather than with equivariant maps.

 Let $M \to S$ be a flat Riemannian bundle, and let $h$ be a section.
-We say that $h$ is minimal (or harmonic or conformal respectively) if the corresponding map to $M_z$ is minimal (resp. harmonic, conformal) for every local flat trivialization $M|_{U} = U \times M_z$.
-Since these notions are invariant under isometry, it suffices to check them in a set of trivializations which covers $S$.
+We say that $h$ is minimal (or harmonic or conformal respectively) if the corresponding equivariant map from a universal cover of $S$ is minimal (resp. harmonic, conformal).